7 Succulent Garden Ideas That Will Elevate Your Outdoor Space — And Add Beautiful Dimension

 "Containers can transform an urban balcony into an inviting, easy-care garden space," says Debra Lee Baldwin.
 "Succulents need little pruning or deadheading, grow slowly, and come in varieties suited to any container and amount of sun or lack thereof."

-Outdoor succulents planted up in container gardens will thrive for years before you need to repot them.
-If you're planning on quite a few containers co-ordinate one or more design elements by grouping together complementary plants, materials, or colors to achieve a co-ordinated effect.
+Outdoor succulents planted in container gardens will thrive for years before you need to repot them.
+If you're planning on quite a few containers co-ordinate one or more design elements by grouping complementary plants, materials, or colors to achieve a co-ordinated effect.
 You can also use succulents in vertical garden ideas such as green walls or green roofs if you have limited space.
 The plants are shallow-rooted, stay compact, survive even if the growing medium dries out, and are perfect for creating patterns.

 6. Make gravel or crushed stones your landscaping go-to